benlau/qsyncable/README.md

 You need to understand how QAbstactItemModel works and emit insert, remove, move and update signals correctly.
 Otherwise, UI components like ListView will not react correctly.

-(3) Use implicitly sharing class over QObject
+(3) Use implicit sharing class over QObject

 QObject is not copyable and you need to manage its life cycle.
 It is not really a good solution as a data storage class.

-Implicitly sharing class is recommended for this purpose.
+Implicit sharing class is recommended for this purpose.
+Because it can safely be copied across threads, like any other QVariant classes.
+Once you find that your data is too big for processing, you may pass it to a thread and work in the background.

 [Implicit Sharing | Qt Core 5.5](http://doc.qt.io/qt-5/implicit-sharing.html)